safwan-it/safwan-it/README.md

 Installs Python, C++, Docker, Arduino IDE, VSCode and all needed extensions in one command.
 → [View Repository](https://github.com/safwan-dev/opensuse-dev-setup)

-### 🔌 Arduino + ESP32 Button Display
-Connected an Arduino R4 and ESP32 via MQTT and Home Assistant.
-The Arduino detects a button press and sends the signal to the ESP32, which displays the status on a screen in real time.

 ---

 ## 🎓 Education